-If you’re an instructor based outside of our coverage area, we’re making it easy for you to use PilotEdge for Scenario-Based Training (SBT)—even if you’re unfamiliar with the geography and airspace.
-We’ll soon have a searchable IFR Scenario Database that lets you filter by:
+If you’re an instructor based outside of our coverage area, PilotEdge is ideal for Scenario-Based Training (SBT)—even if you’re unfamiliar with the geography and airspace.
+Contact us for more details on how to include SBT using our network in your course offerings.

 Schedule an ATC Failure

 When working with students, you’ve probably simulated failing some instruments or the engine.
 Now you can “fail the ATC” too.